dotnet/docs-maui/docs/user-interface/controls/shapes/geometries.md

 The <xref:Microsoft.Maui.Controls.Shapes.GeometryGroup> class defines the following properties:

-- `Children`, of type <xref:Microsoft.Maui.Controls.Shapes.GeometryCollection>, which specifies the objects that define the `GeomtryGroup`.
+- <xref:Microsoft.Maui.Controls.Shapes.GeometryGroup.Children>, of type <xref:Microsoft.Maui.Controls.Shapes.GeometryCollection>, which specifies the objects that define the <xref:Microsoft.Maui.Controls.Shapes.GeometryGroup>.
 A <xref:Microsoft.Maui.Controls.Shapes.GeometryCollection> is an `ObservableCollection` of <xref:Microsoft.Maui.Controls.Shapes.Geometry> objects.
-- `FillRule`, of type `FillRule`, which specifies how the intersecting areas in the <xref:Microsoft.Maui.Controls.Shapes.GeometryGroup> are combined.
+- <xref:Microsoft.Maui.Controls.Shapes.GeometryGroup.FillRule>, of type <xref:Microsoft.Maui.Controls.Shapes.FillRule>, which specifies how the intersecting areas in the <xref:Microsoft.Maui.Controls.Shapes.GeometryGroup> are combined.
 The default value of this property is `FillRule.EvenOdd`.

 These properties are backed by <xref:Microsoft.Maui.Controls.BindableProperty> objects, which means that they can be targets of data bindings, and styled.

 > [!NOTE]
 > The `Children` property is the `ContentProperty` of the <xref:Microsoft.Maui.Controls.Shapes.GeometryGroup> class, and so does not need to be explicitly set from XAML.

-For more information about the `FillRule` enumeration, see [Fill rules](fillrules.md).
+For more information about the <xref:Microsoft.Maui.Controls.Shapes.FillRule> enumeration, see [Fill rules](fillrules.md).

 To draw a composite geometry, set the required <xref:Microsoft.Maui.Controls.Shapes.Geometry> objects as the children of a <xref:Microsoft.Maui.Controls.Shapes.GeometryGroup>, and display them with a <xref:Microsoft.Maui.Controls.Shapes.Path> object.
 The following XAML shows an example of this: